Axinom/public-test-vectors/README.md

 Widevine license server URL: http://drm-widevine-licensing.axtest.net/AcquireLicense

 To receive a license, you must add the HTTP header `X-AxDRM-Message` to the license request, with the value being a constant unique to each test vector (provided below).
+The license server will provide nonpersistent licenses for the relevant keys upon each license request.

 # HTTPS compatibility notice